sentenz/convention/about/twelve-factor-app.md

    > - Isolate secrets in a secrets management tool like Hashicorp [Vault](https://github.com/hashicorp/vault).
    > - [Dapr](https://github.com/dapr/dapr) offers a [secrets management building block](https://docs.dapr.io/developing-applications/building-blocks/secrets/secrets-overview/) abstracts away the complexity of working with secrets and secret management tools.
    >
+   > `Warning`
+   >
+   > - Never load sensitive variables such as secrets from environment variables.
+Environment variables, especially global ones, may be dumped.
+Try to avoid environment variables in general, use the `.env` file instead.
+   >
 4. Backing Services
    > Prescribes that external dependencies accessing data storage (such as MySQL or PostgreSQL), messaging/queuing systems (such as RabbitMQ), SMTP services for outgoing email (such as Postfix), and caching systems (such as Memcached) should be specified in the application configuration.
    >
-   > - Load backing services variables from a [.env](https://github.com/motdotla/dotenv) file or from environment variables.
+   > - Load backing services variables from a [.env](https://github.com/motdotla/dotenv) file.
    >
 5. Build, Release, Run
    > Prescribes a strict separation of the build (binary), release (binary and + env config) and run (exec runtime) stages.